What is Animal-Assisted Therapy?

 Domesticated animals are similar to humans in many respects.
 Among these similarities:

 - Animals can sense, exhibit and respond to humans on an emotional level.
-If, for example, a dog senses that you’re feeling emotionally fragile, the dog will try to comfort you.

 - They can form bonds with humans.
 Over time, an animal learns to recognize a human.